zalando/spilo/docs/admin-guide/update.md

     * Wait for the new replica to be available and replicating
     * Repeat for other replica(s)
 * [Failover Spilo](/admin-guide/failover)
-* After succesfull failover: Terminate the previous master
+* After succesfull fail over: Terminate the previous master

 All newly launched EC2 instances will now be using the updated Taupage AMI.